 Sickle cell disease is more common in people who are black or of sub-Saharan origin.
 It is also more common in people of Greek and Italian descent as well as in people from some parts of India, Central and South America, and the Arabian Peninsula.

 This condition produces a group of symptoms known as a sickle cell crisis.
 These are episodes of pain that occur with varying frequency and severity.
 It is usually followed by periods of remission.
-The risk for a sickle cell crisis increases with any activity that boosts the body's requirement for oxygen.
-This may include illness, physical or emotional stress, or high altitudes.
+The risk for a sickle cell crisis increases with any activity that boosts the body's requirement for oxygen such as: This may include

-These painful crises can last hours or days.
+Sickle cell crises can last hours or days.
 They affect the bones of the back, the long bones, and the chest.
-The crises can be severe enough to require hospital admission for pain control and IV fluids.
+Crises can be severe enough to require hospital admission for pain control and IV fluids.

 Symptoms of sickle cell crisis include:

 Sickle cell anemia is diagnosed with a specific blood test.
 Hemoglobin electrophoresis is a simple blood test.
 It can be done by most laboratories or a local sickle cell foundation.
 Most states require testing of newborns for sickle cell.